Nicknames are quite common all over the world. There are two reasons why someone would call you by a nickname. They are:

 Tell them to stop

-If your own friends are using the nickname, politely ask them to stop.
+If your friends are using the nickname, politely ask them to stop.
 Tell them that you dislike being referred to as that nickname.
-Emphasize that they must call you my own name.
+Emphasize that they must call you by your name.
 Your friends care about you so will make sure that you do not feel bad.

 Jump into an introduction